The Best Restaurants In NoPa guide image

 Nopa

 We always return to Che Fico for fantastic pastas, small plates, and cheesy pizzas with charred crusts.
-We also like to fill our table with a family-style spread of octopus and tender pork belly, rich bolognese, and wood-fired margherita pies.
-The Italian restaurant is also home to one of our favorite dining rooms in the city—so be prepared to spend a good part of your meal admiring the fig-patterned wallpaper, skylights, cured meats hanging from the ceiling, and the brightly-colored mismatched tiles.
+The Italian restaurant is also home to one of the most impressive dining rooms in the city—so be prepared to spend a good part of your meal admiring the fig-patterned wallpaper, skylights, cured meats hanging from the ceiling, and the brightly-colored mismatched tiles.
+And if you want something more casual, head to their downstairs sister restaurant, Che Fico Alimentari.

 Walk anywhere in the vicinity of Alamo Square and you’ll probably see a few people on a park bench, gazing lovingly at a tightly-wrapped sandwich from Lucinda’s Deli & More.
 This is SF sandwich royalty—their baguette sandwiches are stuffed with so much filling that they look like burritos, and each has expertly balanced levels of salt, sweet, and spice.
 Case in point: their spicy tuna melt masterpiece with rainbow layers of pickled jalapeños, cheddar, arugula, and tomato.
 It’s also our go-to order.